Our Heaven on Earth

 Gardener Andi Munsterman spends five hours per day, three days a week, monitoring and keeping the greenery in check.
 That’s a challenge in verdant Ha‘ikū, which records 59 to 78 inches of rain annually.

 “I’ve been focusing on removing invasive plants and trees,” Andi says.
-“They’re so aggressive, they overcome the native species, which disrupts the balance of a healthy ecosystem.
+“They’re so aggressive, they overcome the native species, which disrupt the balance of a healthy ecosystem.
 I collect the clippings for the goats to enjoy.
 It’s hard work, and I wind up covered in mud, scratches and sometimes poop.
 It’s wonderful!”

 The sanctuary is guided by the principles of permaculture, which include reduced consumption of and dependence on non-renewable resources.
 No chemical herbicides or pesticides are used.
 Volunteers collect straw and manure from the barns and deposit them into bins to make compost for the gardens.
 They also help trim, weed and prune.